List of decorated Marines from 3rd Battalion 3rd Marines: World War II

-Eight Marines from 3rd Battalion were awarded the Medal of Honor (1) or the Navy Cross (7) during World War II; six of these medals (Navy Crosses) were for actions during the Battle of Bougainville and the other two (the Medal of Honor and one Navy Cross) were for actions during the Battle of Guam.
+Eight Marines from 3rd Battalion were awarded the Medal of Honor (1) or the Navy Cross (7) during World War II; six of these medals (Navy Crosses) were for actions during the Bougainville campaign and the other two (the Medal of Honor and one Navy Cross) were for actions during the Battle of Guam.

 Medal of Honor

-Private Luther Skaggs, Jr. received the Medal of Honor for his heroic actions on the beachhead on Guam during World War II.
+Private Luther Skaggs Jr. received the Medal of Honor for his heroic actions on the beachhead on Guam during World War II.
 After the section leader became a casualty, Skaggs took over command and led the section through heavy enemy fire.
 Although wounded by a Japanese grenade that shattered the lower part of his leg, he continued to defend for a further eight hours through the night.